Icor101/GrowthIntelApp/README.md

 <BR clear = "LEFT">

 # How to use
-- Download and install Oracle Database 11g 32-bit
+- Download and install Oracle Database 11g 32-bit.
-- Replace \<PASSWORD\> with your database password everywhere in the code and in the init.bat script which is present inside the 'SQL Scripts' folder
+- Replace \<PASSWORD\> with your database password everywhere in the code and in the init.bat script which is present inside the 'SQL Scripts' folder.
-- Run init.bat to create and populate tables, stored procedures and triggers required by the app
+- Run init.bat to create and populate tables, stored procedures and triggers required by the app.
 - Run GrowthIntelApp.sln